Bertrand Renouvin: Elections

-Bertrand Renouvin was a candidate in presidential election in 1974, obtaining 0.14% of votes in the first round.
+Bertrand Renouvin was a candidate in the presidential election in 1974, obtaining 0.14% of votes in the first round.

 In the presidential elections 1981 and 1988, he supported François Mitterrand, candidate of French Socialist Party.

 At the time of the last presidential elections (2002), Renouvin chose to support the candidature of Jean-Pierre Chevènement, only souverainist able in Renouvin's view to gather the good will of both left and right for the purpose of regaining France her position in the world.
 Thus, Renouvin was also member of Pôle Républicain, a committee of different politicians across the spectrum that supported Chevènement's candidature.